-If you are breast-feeding, some medications may pass into the breast milk and cause unwanted effects on your nursing baby, so check with your health care provider about taking medications after the baby is born as well.
+If you are breast-feeding, some medicines may pass into the breast milk.
+This can cause unwanted effects on your nursing baby.
+So also be sure to check with your provider about taking medicines after your baby is born.

-If you are taking medication for a condition such as epilepsy, high blood pressure, asthma, or depression, often the benefits of continuing to take the medicine during pregnancy outweigh the risks to the baby.
-Don't assume you should stop taking the medicine.
-Always check with your doctor to determine the recommendation for you.
-You may also be able to switch to another medication that treats your problem with less risk to your developing baby.
+If you have one of these conditions, don't assume you should stop taking the medicine.
+Always check with your doctor about what’s right for you.
+You may also be able to switch to another medicine that treats your problem with less risk to your baby.

 |Drug||Used to Treat||Possible effect during pregnancy|